 - Emphasize self-awareness and leadership to future leaders – at work and home.
 Our children will be the next generation of leaders.
 As for me, I want to raise our children to be leaders who are resilient, inclusive, and compassionate.
-That’s why I am offering a group experience in fall 2018 that’s all about Regarding Our Children.
+That’s why I am offering a 30 day online course that’s all about Regarding Our Children.
 You can sign up to be the first to know more details.

 Self-awareness and leadership need to go hand-in-hand.
 Self-awareness is a skill all of us can hone and continue to hone throughout our lives.
 These seven practices support us in deepening our capacity to see ourselves and one another more clearly.
 They help us to model what a true leader is to not only our teams but the future generations of leaders.
 And our world needs this kind of self-aware leader right now.